Skip to Content

 If local agreements cannot be reached, the Province may legislate the annexation.

 How does this process affect residents of surrounding townships?
+Why is the Township of Ramara excluded from this process?

-At this stage, no specific lands have been selected for expansion.
 Residents in Severn and Oro-Medonte may be impacted if their lands are identified for annexation.
 More consultation will occur as the process advances.

 If the City embarks on an annexation process, negotiations would be held with the affected municipalities and implications to affected residents with respect to taxes and services would be addressed at that time.